Legislative analysis for counties: P.L. 118-63, the Federal Aviation Administration Reauthorization Act of 2024

 Funding authorizations are made throughout the law.
 Some are funded through the Airport and Airway Trust Fund (AATF) while others are subject to the annual appropriations process.

-View the full legislative analysis here
+View the full legislative analysis here.

 Related News

-County Countdown – May 20, 2024
+County Countdown – February 11, 2025

-Every other week, NACo’s County Countdown reviews top federal policy advocacy items with an eye towards counties and the intergovernmental partnership.
+Every other week, NACo's County Countdown reviews top federal policy advocacy items with an eye towards counties and the intergovernmental partnership.
+This week features a first 100 days update, testimony on rural road safety and more.